Is Grammarly Premium Worth It?

 Do you know when to use a semicolon versus a comma?
-Don’t sweat it, because Grammarly will sort it all out for you.
+Don’t sweat it, because Grammarly will help you find and fix all your punctuation errors.
 My personal favorite is the missing comma after an introductory clause.

 Example: When she tried to open the window the latch fell off.

 Grammarly provides a short description, but you can expand it to learn more about the error.
 It really is a learning tool.
 The editor also tells you if you’re missing a question mark or exclamation point.
 This feature really tidies up your writing.

 One of its new features, the Grammarly tone detector, is like the friend you ask to read over an email before you send it to make sure it’s not too insensitive or harsh.
 As I mentioned earlier, it’s all about the message you want to convey.